 Last year good old Martin at Alf England found me this Honda at my specific request.
-The VFR1200F was never a sales success for Honda and thus Martin never sought to purchase any but he found me this low mileage, manual version (Honda also offered a DCT version) with a full service history and Brian brought it down to France and from being very cynical he arrived VERY impressed!!
-As a long distance powerful motorway steed she takes some beating, 170 horses!.
+The VFR1200F was never a sales success for Honda and thus Martin never sought to purchase any but he found me this low mileage, manual version (Honda also offered a DCT version) with a full service history and Brian brought it down to France and from being very cynical Brian arrived VERY impressed!!
+As a long distance powerful motorway steed she takes some beating, 170 horses and shaft drive!.
 So when he finally decided that he wanted another bike he called me and made me an offer that I could not easily refuse, I loved that bike but I was also VERY keen to see him return to riding.
 Barnes is an excellent and passionate long distance rider and he and his missus have always enjoyed bike holidays around Europe including race weekends so hey, why not!

-Wisely when we studied the weather forecast Brian decided to head north on the Friday afternoon instead of waiting till Saturday as the weather forecast was looking very grim so on Friday after a light lunch we unloaded the big Honda from my van and he set off for Sallances (Ibis Style) through the Mont Blanc Tunnel, then Troyes (Brit Royal Hotel) and then Calais before taking the Chunnel back to the UK and he reports that the bike ran faultlessly, he just needs two new tyres before he plans another trip.
+Wisely when we studied the weather forecast Brian decided to head north on the Friday afternoon instead of waiting till Saturday as the forecast was looking very grim so on Friday after a light lunch we unloaded the big Honda from my van and he set off for Sallances (Ibis Style) through the Mont Blanc Tunnel, then Troyes (Brit Royal Hotel) and then Calais before taking the Chunnel back to the UK and he reports that the bike ran faultlessly, he just needs two new tyres before he plans another trip.
 Here are a few of his photos, Happy Brian!!

 PS.
 Brian just fitted two new Bridgestone tyres to the Honda and he says that she now corners MUCH better!!!